 Based on the amount of biomass you are handling you can choose from a variety of Biochar Oven sizes.

-For chunky stuff a barrel (a JRo or Jolly Roger or TLUD) would be a good choice.
+For chunky stuff a simple barrel oven (a JRo or Jolly Roger or TLUD) would be a good choice.
 If you own a chipper and the chipper will give you really big chips, a TLUD will work great.
 If it won’t draw, it is probably because the chips are too small and it is not getting enough draft.
 Otherwise, if you have a source of chunky stuff (cob from a local farm, scrap wood from a local carpenter, etc.) all that goes well in a TLUD.
 (See “How to Build a Biochar Oven”)

 If you are looking mostly at branches, especially if you don’t want to do a lot of trimming, a trough is the way to go, just chuck it in.